 A bit of winter shouldn’t stop students from getting the outdoor play they need.

 Polar Bear Clubs help kids to learn and demonstrate their cold-weather savvy, and could be the key to keeping them walking and playing outside year-round.
-The concept is simple.
-Whereas it is generally accepted across Manitoba school divisions that outdoor recess is cancelled when the wind chill drops below –27C or so, it’s not so for Polar Bear Club members, who can continue going outside for recess down to a colder windchill, e.g.–40C.
-Club membership is completely optional, meaning students must get permission from their parents, and still get checked to make sure they are appropriately dressed for those days.
+The concept is simple: while it is generally accepted across Manitoba school divisions that outdoor recess is cancelled when the wind chill drops below –27C or so, Polar Bear Club members get to continue going outside for recess down to a colder windchill, e.g.–40C.
+Club membership is completely optional, so students must hand in a permission from their parents, and still get checked to make sure they are appropriately dressed for those days.
 And judging from these students in Saskatoon who started a polar bear club petition, the demand is there!